Month 12, Day 17, Thursday 11:30 a.m.

 ‘Don’t panic.
 Be logical.
 What Tanya did today doesn’t mean they actually know anything about me.
 So why would someone do that?
 Why might someone—the Morrows?—not want the Crowns to find me?’
 She could think of too many possibilities, but all of them seemed ludicrous, like something out of one of Damien’s stories.
 Anarchists that held a grudge against the established powers.
 Someone who knew what was in the book and didn’t want the Crowns getting their hands on it.
 Someone who was using this event as a decoy to commit another crime while diverting suspicion to the Raven Queen.

-Even Oliver could have sent Tanya, and Sebastien might have suspected him if she hadn’t seen the scar on the other girl’s forearm.
+Even Oliver could have sent Tanya, and Sebastien might have suspected him if she hadn’t seen the scar on the other woman’s forearm.
 Oliver would never have placed his employees in danger with that attack on the warehouse.
 The Morrows were Tanya’s most likely allies.

 She realized then that it might not be the Morrows at all, or not directly.
 ‘There is someone with a motive, as well as the means.
 I don’t know why, but judging by the aura of hostility, the University has some reason not to want the coppers to find me.
 What if that’s why Tanya was there?
 But if she’s working for someone at the University, how is she also connected to the Morrows?’

 Sebastien had to push the stolen book back under the bed when someone knocked on the door.
 She opened it to find Sharon on the other side with a tea tray, cookies and snacks, and a worried expression.